A5pir1n/Pixel-Labeler/README.md

 2. Use the tool to label the image.
 3. Click "Save Labels" when finished labelling.
 5. Create a folder with image name as the title
-6. Upload the original picture, label.json, and description.txt that uses one sentence to describe the foreground object
+6. Upload the original image, label.json, and description.txt that uses one sentence to describe the foreground object
 7. Submit a pull request.

 ### 2. Labeling Existing Unlabeled Images

-Open an existing, unlabeled picture and start labeling:
+Open an existing, unlabeled image and start labeling:
 1. Select an unlabeled image from the folder "Unlabeled".
 2. Use the tool to label the image.
 3. Click "Save Labels" when finished labelling.
 5. Go to the same folder
-6. Upload the original picture, label.json, and description.txt that uses one sentence to describe the foreground object
+6. Upload the original image, label.json, and description.txt that uses one sentence to describe the foreground object
 7. Submit a pull request.